Originally published on December 7, 2012

-The heat exchanger
+The role of the heat exchanger

 The components found in a typical geothermal system closely resemble that of a heat pump system.
 Components like the compressor, metering device, and indoor coil all perform the same basic functions.
 One important exception is that the outdoor fan coil has been replaced in a geothermal system by a heat exchanger.

-- A heat exchanger, as the name suggests, takes heat from the system’s refrigerant and transfers it to circulating water.
+A heat exchanger, as the name suggests, takes heat from the system’s refrigerant and transfers it to circulating water.

-Why outside air temperature is irrelevant
+The key difference: outside air temperature is largely irrelevant

+For many facility managers, geothermal heat pumps are the key to increased comfort and efficiency in their buildings and homes.
 Did you know you could save so much energy getting your heating and cooling from the ground instead of the air?

 Read Next: Comparing Options for Cooling Your Home